How to Get Seen at Equity Auditions as an EMC or Non-Equity Actor

 Equity Chorus Calls

-EMC and Non-Union Members are of the same status at a chorus call.
+EMC and Non-Union actors are of the same status at a chorus call.
 These auditions are broken up into Singer and Dancer Calls for both men and women.
 ECCs usually require you to learn a combination from the choreographer and perform it for the creative team, and/or sing 16 bars of a song.

 Many non-union members will arrive several hours before an audition to start an unofficial line/list.
 Even if the call starts in the afternoon, expect an unofficial list to be started as early as 6 or 7AM (this is especially true for women's calls).